liezliez/liezliez/README.md

 ### 🧠 About Me

 :trollface: Hello!
-I’m **Liezarda**, an Informatics Undergraduate passionate about:
+I’m **Liezarda**, an Software Enthusiast passionate about:

 - 🧪 **Data Science** – playing with data and uncovering patterns.
 - 🖥️ **Back-end Development** – crafting robust services and APIs.